kaiyaointel/mico/cifar/README.md

 ### save attack dataset
 ```
-python save_attack_dataset.py # this will save a file "features" and a file "memberships" as attack dataset for attack model training
+python save_attack_dataset.py
 ```
+This will save a file "features" and a file "memberships" as attack dataset for attack model training.

 ### CPU set-ups
 ```